How to Find and Screen Physical Therapy Billing Companies

 - 7 Related Resources

-Evaluating the Transparency of Workflow and the Software Ecosystem
+Transparency of Workflow and the Software Ecosystem

 The clearinghouse is an important part of this process.
 The company should have the capability to submit claims using different clearinghouses, depending on the specific need of the practice.
 They should not be ‘tied to’ or ‘bound to’ one clearinghouse or one billing software.
-While most clinics have no preference of one clearinghouse over another, an outsourced medical billing company with the ability to submit claims through different mechanisms (more than one clearinghouse) has a competitive edge.
+While most clinics have no preference of one clearinghouse over another, an outsourced billing service with the ability to submit claims through different mechanisms (more than one clearinghouse) has a competitive edge.

 The clearinghouse should coordinate with the billing company to ensure timely payer enrollments.
 What are payer enrollments?
 Payer enrollments represent the ‘channel’ by which a claim is transmitted from the billing software to the insurance company via an intermediary (clearinghouse).

-Comparing Against Industry Standards – Collection Percentage and First Pass Acceptance Rate
+Industry Standards – Collection Percentage and First Pass Acceptance Rate

 The medical billing company should collect the entire $90, and should charge you a percentage of the $90 once the clinic receives that amount (as evidenced by EOBs and ERAs).
 Collections percentages should be based only on the amount collected by the company on behalf of the clinic.